Dental Crown – Dental Cap

 How Long Can I Wait Before Crowning a Tooth?

-As far as how long you can wait before getting caps for your teeth, you’ll want to discuss this with your dentist.
-As with almost every procedure that your dentist recommends, sooner is better.
-Waiting simply means that teeth will get worse until the tooth is capped.
-Not only that, more time waiting will keep you in the dentist chair longer, creating additional cost.
+As far as how long you can wait, you’ll want to discuss this with your dentist.
+But, as with almost every procedure that your dentist recommends, waiting long is not the best idea.
+Waiting simply means that the situation will continue to deteriorate until it is fixed and at times more time in the dentist’s chair and extra cost.

 How Long Will My Dental Crown Last?